 May I bring the kids?
 Children are welcome, we love having the opportunity to expose children to classical music.
 Please be considerate of the orchestra and others around you andtake children out of the auditorium if they are disruptive.

 How long is a typical performance?
 A typical performance usually lasts around two hours and includes a brief intermission.
 You’ll know intermission is over when you hear an announcement alerting you to return to your seat.

 May I take pictures?
 No photography or video is permitted inside the auditorium.

 How can I learn about the music before the concert?
-Visit our concert page or arrive early and read the program.
+Visit our concert page, spend some time researching the program on the web, and arrive early and read the program notes.